ThreeSixtyGiving/threesixtygiving.github.io/publish.md

 ---
 <div id="toc"></div>

-Publishing 360 data is a simple process.
-This page will step you through the basics.
+We're aiming to make publishing standardised, re-usable grants data as easy as possible.
+This page describes the main things you need to know to get your data published in a **7-step process**.

+We're continually improving our documentation, so we welcome your questions and feedback.

-(Page under development - contact [support](/support/)) with any questions.
+Contact [support](/support/)) with any questions or feedback you might have.

 ## 1. Register as a publisher